As I was packing my bags to return to Sydney I realised there was a parallel between my packing process and communicating.

 Packing for the return trip was vastly easier than when we left for our one month away.

-On the way out it was quite an effort.
+On the way out, it was quite an effort.
+There was so much to consider.

-I wasn't sure what the weather would be like: the forecast kept changing for the Pacific North West, so it seemed smart to be ready for anything.
+What would the weather would be like?
+The forecast kept changing for the Pacific North West, so I needed to be ready for anything.

-I also wasn't sure exactly what we would be doing.
+What would we be doing?
 Did I need mainly casual clothes, or to factor in some smarter nights out?
 How much hiking would we do?
 Not sure.

 The answer was to think carefully – and quickly – about multi-purposing and coordinating each item.

-This meant items went in and out of the bag, and quite a few things were added at the last minute.
+This meant items flurried in and out of the bag, with many things flying in and out at the last minute.

 I knew exactly what to pack.

-Unsurprisingly, the bag is neater and looks less ‘stuffed' too.
+Unsurprisingly, the bag is neater and bulges less.

 But … what on earth does this have to do with preparing communication?